permaweb/ao-cookbook/src/tutorials/getting-started/messaging.md

 ### Step 4: Send a Message to Morpheus

-Now that you have `Morpheus`'s process ID stored as a variable, you can send a message to Morpheus using the `Send` function.
+After obtaining Morpheus's process ID and storing it in a variable, you're ready to communicate with it.
+To do this, you use the Send function.
+Morpheus, himself, is a paralell process running in ao.
+He receives and sends messages using a series of Handlers.
+Let's send hi a message and see what happens.

 ```lua
 Send({ Target = Morpheus, Data = "Morpheus?" })